Mohammed Ismail Abdul Khalique

 Mohammad Ismail Abdul Khalique is an Islamic scholar and an Indian politician from Malegaon city, Maharashtra.
-He had two terms as Member of the Maharashtra Legislative Assembly.
+He has served two terms as Member of the Maharashtra Legislative Assembly.
 He won from the Malegaon Central (Vidhan Sabha constituency).
 He first won in 2009 by Jan Surajya Shakti.
 In 2014, he joined Nationalist Congress Party and contested elections, but lost.
 In 2019, he joined AIMIM.
 He is also general secretary of Jamiat Ulema-e-Hind.

 Personal life

 In 2020, Khalique was arrested for barging into a hospital in Malegaon with his supporters and manhandling a doctor and hospital staff for not attending his calls.
 Ismail claimed he and his followers were polite and non-violent.

 Political career

 He has been affiliated with different political parties.
 He began his political career as a member of the Jan Surajya Shakti party, serving as an MLA from the Malegaon Central Assembly constituency in Maharashtra from 2009 to 2014.

 In 2019, Khalique transitioned to the All India Majlis-e-Ittehadul Muslimeen (AIMIM) and contested the 2019 Maharashtra Legislative Assembly election from the Malegaon Central Assembly constituency.
 During this election, he secured a resounding victory with 1,16,906 votes, representing 58.52% of the total vote share.

 He got re-elected from the Malegaon Central Assembly constituency as an All India Majlis-e-Ittehadul Muslimeen in the 2024 Maharashtra Legislative Assembly.
 He won by a narrow margin of 162 votes.